cedric-detienne/Autistic-participatory-metrics/README.md

 The project is currently in the phase of developing a methodological protocol.
 A draft is available for consultation: [protocol_draft_for_review.md](corpus/AIMS-2-TRIALS/protocol/protocol_draft_for_review.md).

 The evaluation is conducted entirely independently from the consortium, on a voluntary basis by individuals organizing through Discord.
-Anyone interested in contributing is welcome to join: [https://discord.gg/9uk3cCyR9e](https://discord.gg/9uk3cCyR9e)
+Anyone interested in contributing is welcome to join.

 ## License and Contribution